 Countable and Uncountable Nouns

 In English, nouns can be countable or uncountable.
-Knowing the difference helps you use the correct articles, quantifiers, and verbs.
+Knowing the difference helps you use the correct words before nouns (a/an, some, many) and the correct verb (is/are).

 1. What Are Countable Nouns?

-Countable nouns are things you can count (things and people).
+Countable nouns are nouns you can count one by one, like apple, chair, or dog.
 They have singular and plural forms.

 Rules